PHWvdH/Configurational-Entropy-of-Random-Trees/README.md

 - **Amoeba algorithm** (generalized versions) → [`Amoeba_Data`](./Amoeba_Data)
 - **Prüfer sampling algorithm** → [`Prufer_Sampled_Data`](./Prufer_Sampled_Data)

-Each dataset is organized by:
+Each folder is sub-organized by:
 - **N** — number of monomers in a single polymer
 - **μ** — branching (or endpoint) potential used in the ensemble